josephmisiti/josephmisiti.github.io/_posts/2016-03-01-customzing-apis-with-django-rest-framework.markdown

 date:   2016-03-01
 ---

-If you are new to Django and need to create RESTful APIs, using Django Rest Framework (avoid Piston or Tastypie).
+If you are new to Django and need to create RESTful APIs, use Django Rest Framework (avoid Piston or Tastypie).
-It's fairly easy to get rest APIs up and running, but things can get a little confusing when you need to customize functionality.
+It's fairly easy to get REST APIs up and running, but things can get a little confusing when you need to customize functionality.

 Two problems I seem to solve a lot are adding filters via query parameters and excluding fields via query parameters.